 The Transformer architecture is designed to handle sequential data, but not in order like the RNN-based architectures.
 It uses the attention mechanism to compute context-aware representations of words in a sentence taking into account both the ordering and significance of all the other words.
 The encoder takes input as a lowercased PTB tokenized string and outputs the representations of each sentence as a fixed-length encoding vector by computing the element-wise sum of the representations at each word position.
 Due to this feature, the Transformer allows for much more parallelization than RNNs and therefore reduced training times.

 Universal Sentence Encoder uses only the encoder branch of Transformer to take advantage of its strong embedding capacity.

 2.2 Deep Averaging Network (DAN):

-DAN is a simple Neural Network that takes average of embeddings for words and bi-grams and then passed the “combined” vector through a feedforward deep neural network (DNN) to produce sentence embeddings.
-Similar to the Transformer encoder, DAN takes as input a lowercased PTB tokenized string and output a 512 dimensional sentence embedding.
+DAN is a simple Neural Network that takes an average of embeddings for words and bi-grams and then passed the “combined” vector through a feedforward deep neural network (DNN) to produce sentence embeddings.
+Similar to the Transformer encoder, DAN takes as input a lowercased PTB tokenized string and outputs a 512-dimensional sentence embedding.

 3. How was it trained?